 Concurrent disorders are a significant health issue in Canada.
 People with concurrent disorders present some of the most complex and difficult-to-treat cases and require a lot of healthcare support.

-Addressing mental health and substance abuse is a priority for CCSA
+Addressing mental health and problematic substance use is a priority for CCSA

 Concurrent disorders were identified in 2008 as a new focus area under the